Guide

 Best Gamified: Habitica

 Habitica turns your habit tracker into an RPG game.
 Your habits become quests; streaks earn experience points; missed habits damage your character's health.
-You build a character, join parties with friends, and fight monsters using your real-life productivity.

 Best Minimalist: Streaks (iOS)